Menu

 Instead, I lay on my bunk every night before finally falling to sleep and recite the same mantra: “Before you take my life, give me a sign”.
 There’s two ways to reach rock bottom: you can either fall all the way to the bottom, or you can pull the bottom up to you.
 Either way, here in my jail cell, here it is.
 Rock bottom.
 While you may hear the muffled sounds of the streets out there, in here I can only hear doors opening and shutting, keys rattling as the officer walks by, and the chatter falls off in the background.
 This is the sign I’ve asked for.

 “I always felt like I had nothing to live for.
-I’ve always felt like I have nothing to lose…..until I lost it all”.
+I’ve always felt like I had nothing to lose…..until I lost it all”.

 No Comments